-The Module is designed to be embedded into a smart card.
+The Module is designed to be embedded into a mobile device, for example, a smart card or USB token.
 The physical form of the Module is represented in Figure 1.
 In production use, the module is wire-bonded to a frame connected to the ports and interfaces.
-The Module will be enclosed in epoxy, for example, as a smart card module or inlay.
+The Module will be enclosed in epoxy, for example, as a smart card module or in chip packaging such as SOIC8 or QFN44.

-The Module hardware and physical cryptographic boundary is depicted below.
-The chip is approximately 2mm square.
+The Module hardware and physical cryptographic boundary is represented below: